i-am-bee/bee-agent-framework/docs/ibm-granite.md

 1. Follow the [Local Installation](https://github.com/i-am-bee/bee-agent-framework?tab=readme-ov-file#local-installation) section of our main README to [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the Bee Agent Framework git repository and install its dependencies.
 Return to this guide when you have completed these steps and are ready to configure environment variables.

-1. Copy the [.env.template](/.env.template) file to a new file called `.env` and fill out the required details within the `.env` file, as follows
+1. Copy the [.env.template](/.env.template) file to a new file called `.env` and fill out the required details within the `.env` file (replace the values shown in braces), as follows

-   1. For watsonx (replace the values shown in braces):
+   1. For watsonx:

       ```.env
       LLM_BACKEND=watsonx